yashas-hm/AutoWhatsapp/README.md

 ## Disclaimer ⚠️

-AutoChat Assistant is designed for convenience and productivity.
+AutoWhatsapp is designed for convenience and productivity.
 However, use it responsibly, respecting privacy and adhering to relevant laws and regulations regarding automated messaging.

 ## Get Started 🚀

 Ready to streamline your WhatsApp conversations?
-Download AutoChat Assistant now and let your messages flow effortlessly, giving you more time for what matters most. 📱✨
+Download AutoWhatsapp now and let your messages flow effortlessly, giving you more time for what matters most. 📱✨

 ## Screenshots 📸